Our Story. Inspiration. Family. Friends. Food. Love.

-This blog is dedicated to our sweet, baby Julian who was born on November 8, 2010 and left us nine weeks later.
+This blog and this business is dedicated to our sweet, baby Julian who was born on November 8, 2010 and left us nine weeks later.
 Julian suffered from SMA (Spinal Muscular Atrophy), a genetic illness.
-It was a true blessing to hold him close to my heart for nine months and hold him in my arms for nine weeks, giving him love, hugs and kisses throughout his short time here with us.
 We love him and miss him every day and there isn’t a day that goes by that I don’t think about his soft skin and those big, beautiful eyes looking up at me!
+He was a gift.

 This blog is my opportunity to express my love and passion for food and life to all of you.
 Since starting this blog in the Summer of 2011, Food Jules has been blessed with so many opportunities from selling our homemade goodies at our local farmers market, to teaching cooking classes and hosting workshops at local, charitable events.
 Most of all, it has given me the pleasure of meeting so many wonderful adults and children and sharing Julian’s story.
 He has touched so many lives in so many different ways and for that I am thankful.

-Hosting cooking classes is a lot of fun, teaching students the benefits and enjoyment of eating healthy foods.
 Inspiring children and their families to eat nutritious, delicious homemade meals with their families and friends is something that I can do and hopefully it will create lifelong health, wellness and happiness.
 I hope this blog will inspire many of you to enjoy life and food and live each day as a gift because it is truly a gift.

 Feel free to leave a comment, I’d love to hear from you.
-Welcome to FoodJules.
+Welcome!